 Rebecca’s gentle “Mindful Moves” practices helped with pain, range of motion, tightness and overall circulation—which also helped with lymphedema.
 The practices were a good fit for me.
 I learned how to move more easily and not aggravate the lymphedema.
 I also feel more comfortable in my body and more confident.”

 Chris T. Chicago, IL

 Reduced neck and back pain and increased productivity for software engineer

-“Becca came to our small office and taught a Mindful Moves workshop for two co-workers and myself.
-She worked with each of us at our desk, chair and computer, showing us new body mechanics and posture practices, along with how to set up our chairs and computers so we’d reduce pain and muscle tension when sitting and working.
+“Rebecca came to our small office and taught a Mindful Moves workshop for two co-workers and myself.
+She worked with each of us at our desk, chair and computer, showing us new body mechanics and posture practices, along with how to set up our chairs and computers so we’d reduce pain and tension when sitting and working.

 Within a week of the Mindful Moves workshop, my neck and back pain improved.
 Improving posture and releasing tension makes me more productive and feel good.
 What I like the most is that these practices make sense and are easy to integrate into how I work.”

-Kay Richardson Champaign, IL
+Kay R. Champaign, IL